yegor256/takes/README.md

 ```

 More complex integration testing examples you can find in one
-of the open source projects that are using Takes, for example:
+of the open source projects that are using Take, for example:
 [rultor.com](https://github.com/yegor256/rultor/tree/master/src/test/java/com/rultor/web).

 ## A Bigger Example